 (3) Because some property lawas will not be collected for several months after the City's fiscal year ands, they are not considered as available revenues in the governmental funds. \$ 10,553 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in government funds.
-Cental note-the liables reported in the prior year. rathement of net assets were paid during the current period resulting in expenditures in the governmental funds.
-This is the mount by which the decease in long sum liabilities exceeded expenses reported in the statement of activities that do not require the use of current financial resources. \$ 10,280 Some expenditures reported in the governmental funds pertain to the establishment of deferred credits on iong-term learns since the learns are not considered "available" to pay current period expenditures.
+Cental note-the insight service and upper statement of net assets were paid during the current period resulting in expenditures in the governmental funds.
+This is the mount by which the decease in long term liabilities exceeded expenses reported in the statement of activities that do not require the use of current financial resources. \$ 10,280 Some expenditures reported in the governmental funds pertain to the establishment of deferred credits on iong-term learns since the learns are not considered "available" to pay current period expenditures.
 The deferred credits are not reported in the statement of net assets and, therefore, the related expenses are not reported in the statement of activities. \$ (1,838) (4) When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expensions.
 As a result, fund balance decreases by the amount of financial resources expended, whereas net assets decrease by the amount of depreciation expense charged for the year, and the loss on disposal of capital assets.
 Capital expenditures.
 Depredicton expenses Less on disposit deptial assets.
 Difference \$ 272,560 (51,952) (1,275) \$ 219,333 (2) Internal service funds are used by management to charge the costs of certain activities, such as capital lease financing, exoperation maintenance, printing and mailing services, and telecommunications.
 Io individual funds.
 The adjustments for internal service funds "close" those funds by charging additional amounts to participating governmental activities to completely cover the internal service funds costs for the year. \$ 152,088 (9) Lease payments on the Moscone Convertion Center (note 8) are reported as a culture and recreation expenditure in the governmental fundi and thus, have the effect of redough that datance because current francial resources benet used.
 For the CDV as a whole, however, the principal payments reduce the liability in the statement of ratio assets and to not result in an openear in the statement of carbing.
-The CLV scattal lasse obligation was reduced benet principal governments were made to the leases, datafored to the statement of carbing.
-The CLV scattal lasse obligation was reduced are reported as culture and recreation expension the governmental thinds when paid.
-The CNV scattal lasse openness being reported in the statement of carbing as the statement of activations in the statement of activation expenses being reported in the statement of activations.
+The CLV scattal lase obligation was reduced benet principal governments were made to the leases, during and payments were principal governmental thread and are supported as culture and recreation expension the governmental thread when paid.
+The CNV scattal are reported as culture and recreation expension the governmental thread when paid.
+The CNV scapital expenses being reported in the statement of activities.
 Principal payments made Increase in capital lease obligation \$ 16,729 (9,796) \$ 6,933 Bond issuance costs are expended in governmental funds when paid, and are capitalized and amoritzed over the life of the corresponding bonds for purposes of the statement of activities.
 Bond issuance costs.
 Amoritzation of bond issuance costs. \$ 2,987 (345) \$ 2,642 Bond premiums and discounts are expended in the governmental funds when the bonds are issued, and are comparized in the statement of net assets.
 The following premiums and discounts were capitalized during the comparison Premiums.
 Decourts \$ (3,095) 238 \$ (2,857)